 Looking further down the list, among the top 20, there are only four other receivers who have played in the NFL since the turn of the century.

-Julio Jones sits 12th overall with 74 catches and Davante Adams is not far behind with 72 receptions, a total he will hope to add to if he can make the playoffs with the Las Vegas Raiders.
+Julio Jones sits 11th overall with 77 catches and Davante Adams is not far behind with 72 receptions.
 Anquan Boldin has 70 catches.

 Marvin Harrison had 65 postseason receptions in 10 appearances with the Colts, which included a victory in Super Bowl XLI.